chrissyfancy/cosmetrics/README.md

 #### Authentication User Stories

-Product Praise fulfills the following user stories, and has thorough acceptance tests to be sure functionality is always working properly:
+Cosmetrics fulfills the following user stories, and has thorough acceptance tests to be sure functionality is always working properly:

 ```no-highlight